omlegron/coding-test-2nd/README.md

 # RAG-based Financial Statement Q&A System Coding Challenge

+## New Settings / Configuration accelerate
+1. **accelerate config**
+2. Just Set Yes, For CPU
+2. Then Set All To NO

 ## Overview
 Build a full-stack application using **RAG (Retrieval Augmented Generation)** technology:
 1. **Next.js** as the frontend framework